 Yes.
 If you have trouble logging in to PAL, accessing your course(s), or need additional assistance, call the PAL Student Help Desk at 863-298-6839.
 The Help Desk is available:

 If you are taking a program fully online, you are an online@PolkState student.

-Some professors provide exams at multiple-campus locations or one location, while others provide remote proctored options.
+Some professors require proctored exams at multiple-campus locations or one location, while others provide remote proctored options.
+Note: the remote proctored option will incur an additional cost of $10 per exam or $20 for all exams in one course.
 This information is on the course syllabus and varies by instructor.

 Be sure to log in the first day of classes and complete the required online activity (i.e. introduction, discussion, quiz, and/or dropbox assignment) to avoid being dropped for non-attendance.
 You may log in any time of the day or night that is convenient.
 Once you’ve logged in, read your syllabus carefully and thoroughly for important dates and deadlines.
 Not all courses are the same; class schedules will vary.

 Do I have to meet an attendance requirement for an online course?